plone/training/docs/index.md

 {doc}`customizing-volto-light-theme/index`
 :   This training provides comprehensive knowledge and practical skills for theming in Plone 6's Volto frontend by using and extending Volto Light Theme.

-{doc}`volto-customization/index`
-:   Are you new to JavaScript development and eager to explore the world of Volto customization?
-    Unlock the power of Volto, the modern React-based CMS framework for Plone, by joining our comprehensive half-day training designed specifically for JavaScript beginners.

 ## Deployment